mrobertp14/easybank-load-page/README.md

 A challenge from [Frontend Mentor](https://www.frontendmentor.io).
 Aim to recreate the web page above using HTML, CSS and Javacript.

- challenges allow you to improve your skills in a real-life workflow.

-Website should have the following functionality:
+The website should have the following functionality:

-View the optimal layout for the site depending on their device's screen size See hover states for all interactive elements on the page
+-View the optimal layout for the site depending on their device's screen size -See hover states for all interactive elements on the page

-More information via link(https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN)
+For more information please visit(https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN)